 The following are other VFS implementations available in the public SQLite source tree:

 appendvfs.c - This VFS allows an SQLite database to be appended to the end of some other file.
-This can be used, for example, to append an SQLite database onto the end of an executable such that the executable where it can then be easily located by the executable when needed.
-The command-line shell will use this VFS if launched with the --append option.
+This can be used, for example, to append an SQLite database onto the end of an executable such that, when run, it can easily locate the appended database.
+The command-line shell will use this VFS if launched with the --append option, and its .archive command will use it given the --append flag.

 test_demovfs.c - This file implements a very simple VFS named "demo" that uses POSIX functions such as open(), read(), write(), fsync(), close(), fsync(), sleep(), time(), and so forth.
 This VFS only works on unix systems.
 But it is not intended as a replacement for the standard "unix" VFS used by default on unix platforms.
 The "demo" VFS is deliberately kept very simple so that it can be used as a learning aid or as template for building other VFSes or for porting SQLite to new operating systems.